EnzoDattignie/QTum-Physics/README.md

 ## Usage

 Open index.html with your browser of choice.
 You can usually just double click on the file.
+Explicative video (in french) to launch the project : https://youtu.be/f4abt0TV_w4

 Choose a language, then if you want to change pages manually use the arrows.
 Otherwise press play for the "automatic" mode.